-- 9. The Parks Asset Renewal Infrastructure budget for 2023/24 including slippage is £446,000 and is to be used for footpath reconstruction at Grange Gardens, Waterloo Gardens, Crystal Glen and entrance improvements at Brachdy Lane and Blackweir Woodland.
-The bridge replacement at Hendre Lake is to begin in November with funding identified from Council earmarked reserves towards this purpose at an estimated cost of £220,000. - 10.
+9. The Parks Asset Renewal Infrastructure budget for 2023/24 including slippage is £456,000 and is to be used for footpath reconstruction at Grange Gardens, Waterloo Gardens, Crystal Glen and entrance improvements at Brachdy Lane and Blackweir Woodland.
+The bridge replacement at Hendre

+- Lake began in November and will be completed in February.
+Funding has been identified from Council earmarked reserves towards this purpose at an estimated cost of £201,000. - 10.
 As well as completion of several projects started in the previous year, design and upgrade works for several play area sites will be undertaken using developer's obligations, where available and eligible for use, as well as Council budgets as part of a replacement programme.
 This includes sites such as Heol Llanishen Fach and Drovers Way including significant works to address flooding issues on the latter.
 This will require funding to be brought forward for this budget with any future schemes undertaken required to be managed and prioritised within existing allocated budgets. - 11.
 A budget of £529,000 including slippage of £329,000 carried forward from previous years was allocated to improve the condition of multi-use games areas, fitness equipment, BMX tracks and skate parks across the city.
-All expenditure proposed in the year is towards the development of a destination skate park proposed in Llanrumney, with a tender exercise currently being prepared.
-Subject to the outcome of a tender exercise, works are likely to span financial years, resulting in further slippage of £379,000 at this stage. - 12.
+All expenditure proposed in the year is towards the development of a destination skate park proposed in Llanrumney, with a tender exercise currently being evaluated.
+This coupled with contractor availability results in the majority of budget, £510,000, continuing to be carried forward. - 12.
 Tennis Wales has approached the Council seeking to invest in 6 Council owned park tennis court sites across the city to improve the quality of the courts and to introduce their Club Spark management system.
 As highlighted in a Cabinet report in June 2023, a stage one application was submitted to the Lawn Tennis Association (LTA) to secure an "in principle" agreement for a funding package.
 Subject to due diligence and confirmation of sites as well as management and operating agreements, it is anticipated that the total level of investment will be in the region of £750,000.
 The Council has successfully obtained funding of £379,000 to be used towards renovation of three confirmed tennis court sites subject to terms and conditions of the grant agreement. - 13.
-Expenditure of £45,000 has been received towards the installation of artificial cricket pitches at various sites supported by a grant from the England and Wales Cricket Trust. - 14.
+Grant of £45,000 has been received towards the installation of artificial cricket pitches at various sites from the England and Wales Cricket Trust. - 14.
 The Green Flag Infrastructure Renewal budget is £176,000 including slippage from previous years and is allocated to support the replacement of signage and infrastructure in existing Green Flag parks.
-Expenditure is likely to be limited in the year pending an agreed schedule of priorities arising from the individual parks management plans. - 15.
+Slippage of £75,000 has been assumed into 2024/25 - 15.
+Expenditure of £467,000 is forecast during 2023/24 in relation to Roath Park Dam, requiring budget of £172,000 to be brought forward from future years.
+Investigatory modelling works continue, focusing on the detailed design of the scheme to obtain a clearer understanding of cost implications to support a Cabinet report and a recommendation as to a way forward, subject to affordability.
+The risk of abortive costs will need to be considered as part of the approach. - 16.
 In June 2021, the Flat Holm Partnership comprising Cardiff Council, the Royal Society for Protection of Birds (RSPB), Flat Holm Society and other partners secured a £1.2 million project with £645,200 National Heritage Lottery Fund